thegerb96/thesis/README.md

 4. Transcription; Here we first use youtube-dl to download audio tracks which we then transcribe using the IBM Watson Speech to Text api
 5. Natural Language Processing; Here we define our features and process our data.

+All of the above chapters are also compiled in one complete document, this is the last notebook in repo.
 The analysis portion of the thesis has not been included since it is completely tailored to my thesis but is available upon request.

 ![image](https://user-images.githubusercontent.com/72451027/127410669-9e9e7fa9-e063-4b6b-b6d9-ed8f623d7d99.png)